The Baelfyr

 Please join us for Flintmoot in Flintheath!
 An afternoon of A&S projects ongoing in the Hall, along with bardic and cooking.
 Outside, enjoy rapier, rattan, and archery practice.

-Saturday 22 November 2025 from 12 noon to six o’clock (at 4pm, we’ll sit down for a discussion about Flintheath business and planning)
+Saturday 22 November 2025 from 12 noon to six o’clock (at 4pm, we’ll sit down for a discussion about Flintheath business and planning).
+Please remember outside shoes are not allowed in the Hall.
+There will be munchies for everyone.
+If you would like to bring along some food to share, that would be great.

 Location, Waterbeach Tillage Hall, CB25 9NJ